Ever wondered if you can scruff a rabbit?

 Below are the safety steps for picking up a rabbit with a towel:

-- Choose a soft, clean towel that is large enough to wrap around the rabbit’s body.
+• Choose a soft, clean towel large enough to wrap around the rabbit’s body.

-- Gently place the rabbit on the towel, with its head facing the corner of the towel.
+• Gently place the rabbit on the towel, with its head facing the corner.

-- Gently set the rabbits back down on a flat surface and remove the towel when you’re done handling them.
+• Put the rabbits back on a flat surface and remove the towel when you’re done handling them.

-Holding a rabbit that kicks could be a tough task especially if it is your first time.
+Holding a rabbit that kicks could be tough, especially if it is your first time.

 Below are the safest and most effective ways to hold a rabbit that kicks:

-Maintaining a firm and gentle grip while handling your rabbit is very important to avoid harming the bunny.
+Maintaining a firm and gentle grip while handling your rabbit is crucial to avoid harming the bunny.

 We recommend that you always hold them around their body with one of your hands around the chest region while the other hand supports the hind region.